amarmashruwala/Chime-to-Broadcast-Automation/README.md

 ## Configuration

-Create a new folder on your local drive
+* Create a new folder on your local drive
 * Clone this Github repository into the newly created folder
+* Go to your AWS Account, IAM -> users -> security credentials, create and access key, and download the .csv file in a known location on your local Machine. (if not done already)
+*